Counseling Center Director & Therapists

 Maryann has devoted her career to the service of others who need help actualizing their desire to live a healthy, productive life.
 She is passionate and diligent in her quest to ensure that the quality of clinical treatment remains high while the dignity, value and respect for each client be maintained and ensured at all times.

-Harold (Harry) is offering pastoral counseling to individuals and families in our Boynton Beach location.
+Harold (Harry) is a Pastoral Counselor in the Boynton Beach location.
 He launched his career over 50 years ago as a Pastor following his Masters of Ministerial degree.
-Working in the secular and religious organizations subsequent to serving local churches, and obtaining a master's in social work, gave him a broad social ministry experience and outlook.
-He has offered counseling in many diverse settings over the years.
+Working as a counselor in the secular and religious organizations subsequent to serving local churches, and obtaining a master's in social work, gave him a broad social ministry experience and outlook.
+He has offered counseling to individuals, families, and couples over the years.

-He provided Social Services and Counseling with children and their families suffering from traumatic situations.
+He has provided social services and counseling with children and their families suffering from traumatic situations.
 He has worked with the disabled and the elderly who experienced loss and served the homeless needing both tangible services and emotional and spiritual counseling.
 He also worked with individuals and couples dealing with difficult relationships.

 Throughout his professional career he has been able to combine his spiritual, emotional and physical approach to help bring healing to those experiencing pain in all areas of their lives.
 He realizes that a wholistic intervention is essential to help persons, couples and families understand that their problems impact the whole of the person.
 He can help the individual find focus on the spiritual aspects of life and see how our different life experiences shape our experience with God.